A measure of intelligence of an approximation of a real number in a given model: Abstract

 \section{Abstract}

-In this paper, we present a way to measure the intelligence (or the interest) of an approximation of a given real number in a given model of approximation.
-Basing on the idea of the complexity of a number, defined as the number of its digits, we introduce a function noted $\mu$ (called a measure of intelligence) associating to any approximation $\mathbf{app}$ of a given real number in a given model a positive number $\mu(\mathbf{app})$, which characterises the intelligence of that approximation.
-Precisely, the approximation $\mathbf{app}$ is intelligent if and only if $\mu(\mathbf{app}) \geq 1$.
-We illustrate our theory by several numerical examples and also by applying it to the rational model.
-In such case, we show that it is coherent with the classical rational diophantine approximation.
-We end the paper by proposing an open problem which asks if any real number can be intelligently approximated in a given model for which it is a limit point.
+In this paper, we introduce a way to measure the intelligence (or relevance) of an approximation of a given real number in a given model of approximation.
+Based on the notion of complexity of a number, defined as the number of its digits (in a given base), we introduce a function noted $\mu$ (called a measure of intelligence) that associates to any approximation $\mathbf{app}$ of a given real number in a given model a positive number $\mu(\mathbf{app})$, which measures the quality of that approximation.
+More precisely, an approximation $\mathbf{app}$ is deemed intelligent if and only if $\mu(\mathbf{app}) \geq 1$.
+We illustrate the theory with several numerical examples and apply it to the rational model.
+In this case, we show that it is consistent with the classical theory of rational Diophantine approximation.
+We conclude by stating an open problem, namely whether any real number can be intelligently approximated in a given model for which it is a limit point.